Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

 1. Qualitatively, there are sentiments expressed through articles like [this one](https://mikewchan.medium.com/opentable-vs-yelp-for-restaurant-reviews-what-i-learned-from-making-dinner-reservations-7ead57e7f684).
 Quantitatively, Yelp generally has more monthly visitors on the restaurant segment than OpenTable for its user-generated reviews.

-### Why is this problem worth solving?
+### Why is the problem worth solving?

 #### Lost Opportunities

 OpenTable's main goal is to help diners make restaurant reservations.
 However, if its review system is not perceived as useful by users, it could lead to **decrease in user engagement and missed booking opportunities**.
-Let's look at the following scenarios where OpenTable failed to satisfy users' needs and lost booking opportunities to other platforms.
+Let's look at the following scenarios where OpenTable fails to satisfy users' needs and loses booking opportunities to other platforms.

 <div class="result" markdown>